Daniel48392/cybersecurity-notes/CyberSecurity101/intro.md

 - Defensive Security - using monitoring and detection to respond to attacks

 ## Commands
-drib <span>http://website.com</span> - finds hidden directories and files on web servers
+`drib http://website.com` - finds hidden directories and files on web servers